jokoho48/Awesome-Arma/README.md

 > An awesome & curated list of best applications, tools and Libraries for Arma 3.

-> *This Awesome Repository is highly inspired from rahulkapoor90's [Awesome windows.](https://github.com/Awesome-Windows "Awesome windows")*
+> *This Awesome Repository is highly inspired by rahulkapoor90's [Awesome windows.](https://github.com/Awesome-Windows "Awesome windows")*
 > *Items marked with ![Open-Source Software][OSS Icon] are open-source software.
 Items marked with ![Freeware][Freeware Icon] are free.*